patmendoza6745/patmendoza6745.github.io/_pages/about.md

   - /about.html
 ---

-Hi there, I'm Patrick.
-I'm a 4th year at UC Berkeley studying EECS and Applied Math.
-My research operates within the space of alignment and interpretability, with a particular focus in AI Safety.
+I am a fourth-year undergraduate student at UC Berkeley, studying EECS and Applied Math.
+My research focuses on AI alignment and interpretability, with a particular emphasis on AI safety.

-Currently, I'm an undergraduate researcher in Berkeley's Artifical Intelligence Resarch (BAIR) Lab working on speech-language models under [Cheol Jun Cho](https://cheoljun95.github.io/), [Nicholas Lee](https://www.linkedin.com/in/nicholas-lee-74731916a/), and Professor [Gopala Anumanchipalli](https://people.eecs.berkeley.edu/~gopala/) and with David Wagner's Research Group, in LLM safety under [Zhanhao Hu](https://whothu.github.io/) and Professors [David Wagner](https://people.eecs.berkeley.edu/~daw/) and [Raluca Popa](https://people.eecs.berkeley.edu/~raluca/).
+I am currently an undergraduate researcher in Berkeley's Artificial Intelligence Research (BAIR) Lab, where I work on speech-language models under the supervision of [Cheol Jun Cho](https://cheoljun95.github.io/), [Nicholas Lee](https://www.linkedin.com/in/nicholas-lee-74731916a/), and Professor [Gopala Anumanchipalli](https://people.eecs.berkeley.edu/~gopala/).
+I also work with David Wagner's Research Group on LLM safety under [Zhanhao Hu](https://whothu.github.io/) and Professors [David Wagner](https://people.eecs.berkeley.edu/~daw/) and [Raluca Popa](https://people.eecs.berkeley.edu/~raluca/).

-Outside of school, I am a huge soccer fan, and I have 4 cats!
+Outside of school, I enjoy soccer and spending time with my four cats.